From the Classroom to Vaccine Manufacturing

 What advice would you give to a high school student interested in pursuing chemistry, nanotechnology, or another scientific field?

 Work experience is incredibly useful.
-I pursued co-op because I knew it was an investment into my future.
-Look for opportunities yourself, reach out to your professors, and don’t be afraid to connect with people in your industry on LinkedIn.
-Lean into the multidisciplinary nature of your program – whether it’s chemistry or another field – to learn what you like and where you want to go in the future.
+I pursued co-op because I knew it was an investment in my future and would give me an idea about how science gets applied outside the classroom.
+Also, look for opportunities yourself, reach out to your professors, and don’t be afraid to connect with people in your industry in person or on platforms like LinkedIn.

 -End-